 *** I also never ever suggest any form of a Kegel before you do a movement.
 It’s NOT the biggest contributor for pelvic floor healing.
 Hashtag: OUTDATED.

-Check out my online program The Ultimate Pregnant Core for a good core strategy.
+Check out my online program THE BFABMETHOD for a good core strategy.
 If you are want total body workout for pregnancy and you have a pelvic floor / core issue, or you want to start with very light weights and move up slowly.